-You also need to decide what kind of property you want.
+Before you even think of signing any dotted line, you need to know what type of property you want.
 Most rentals are apartments, penthouses, and maisonettes, but of course, the rental market also caters to other types of properties.
-A family might consider a house of character or townhouse with own garden.
+A family might consider a house of character or a townhouse with its own garden.
 Make sure you know how many bedrooms you require, and any additional details such as laundry room, outdoor space, lift, air-conditioner, etc.

-How long will you need the rental property?
+You also need to consider the time you’ll reside at your house of choice.
 Keep in mind that a lease shorter than 6 months is considered a short let, and some landlords may not be comfortable with this.

+And finally, you need to set a budget range for yourself.
 Once you have all the details of your requirements, you can begin your search.
-Make the process easy for you by engaging the services of a letting agent.
+You can search on your own or engage the services of a letting consultant for a smoother process.

-Your rental agent will help you out through the process of making an offer.
-Because the rental market in Malta is quite fast-paced, you should find out if your offer is accepted in a short amount of time.
-However, the down side to this is that sometimes a rental property that you are considering could be taken off the market swiftly before you’ve made a decision.
-Your agent will advise you in these cases.
+Once you’ve selected a property to rent, you can think about making an offer to the landlord in question.
+Your rental consultant will help you out through the process of making an offer.
+Because the rental market in Malta is fast-paced, you should find out if your offer is accepted in a short amount of time.
+The downside to this is that sometimes a rental property that you are considering could be taken off the market swiftly before you’ve made a decision.
+However, your consultant will be there to advise you in these cases.

-Once your offer is accepted, you will be asked to put down a deposit on the rental.
+Once your offer is accepted, you will be asked to put down a deposit on the rental property.
 Usually, this is equivalent to one month’s rent.
-Make sure to find out the payment terms, how your rent should be paid, and how often.
+During this step, you also have to make sure you’re aware of the payment terms, how your rent should be paid, and how often.

 - Monthly rent

 - If you are bringing a pet, the landlord may require a larger deposit, and/or pet insurance on your part.